Geebs Coaching

 The kitchen is close.
 The desk is always there.
 Work can bleed later into the day.
 That is why the WFH weight-gain loop is so common: fewer steps, more snacks, less separation, and no outside structure.

-Geebs Coaching is built for men 25-40 who need a plan that fits the home-office environment instead of pretending they still live inside a normal office rhythm.
+Geebs Coaching is built for remote workers who need a plan that fits the home-office environment instead of pretending they still live inside a normal office rhythm.

 The plan has to create boundaries

 A remote worker does not need a complicated program.
-He needs clear defaults: training times that protect the calendar, protein anchors, walking targets, and simple food rules that make the kitchen less dangerous.
+They need clear defaults: training times that protect the calendar, protein anchors, walking targets, and simple food rules that make the kitchen less dangerous.

 The strongest remote-work plan usually starts with three lifting days, short daily walks, and repeatable meals.
 It should feel boring in the best way: easy to understand, hard to drift from.